-Figure 6-16 Single Host With Two Dual-Ported Storage Controllers and Two Buses
+Figure 6-16 Single Host With Two Dual-Ported Storage Controllers, One Dual-Ported MDR, and Two Buses

-- Host has two adapters, each attached to a different bus. - Each port on each HSG80 storage controller is attached to a different interconnect. - Both storage controllers can access the same disk. - Host has four paths to the same logical unit.
+- Host has two adapters, each attached to a different bus. - Each port on each HSGx or HSVx storage controller is attached to a different interconnect. - Each port on the Modular Data Router (MDR) or the Network Storage Router (NSR) is attached to a different interconnect. - Both storage controllers can access the same disk. - Host has four paths to the same logical unit.